 - Do not use a straw, as the force you produce from using it may dislodge the clots.

 When can you return to your normal routine?

 At Byers Station Dental, our expert team recommends patients near Chester Springs, Byers, Ludwigs Corner, Eagle, Lionville, or Exton, PA wait about 24 – 48 hours before attempting to get back to their routine.
 You may require a general anesthetic during the procedure.
 The anesthetic treatment will keep you from being capable of operating a vehicle or other equipment.
 Take one or two days off of your schedule after the procedure to ensure you will have time to recover and be ready, but also watch for how you care for the removal sites after that time.

 You may also be under the influence of pain medication.
 You’ll also need to use a gauze pad to control the bleeding, thus requiring extra effort for your recovery.

 You can also return to your regular dietary routine about a week after the procedure.
 Stick with smooth and cool foods for the first day after the process.
 Avoid anything hot or spicy, and don’t consume anything that might become lodged in parts of your teeth.

 Get more information about wisdom tooth recovery in Chester Springs, PA

 A wisdom tooth extraction procedure will be easy to manage when you know what works.
-If you live in the Chester Springs, Byers, Ludwigs Corner, Eagle, Lionville, or Exton, PA communities, contact Dr. Rachel Moon or a member of the team at Byers Station Dental in Chester Springs, PA for more information on how the procedure works and how you can make wisdom tooth healing a smooth process.
+If you live in the Chester Springs, Byers, Ludwigs Corner, Eagle, Lionville, or Exton, PA communities, contact a member of the team at Byers Station Dental in Chester Springs, PA for more information on how the procedure works and how you can make wisdom tooth healing a smooth process.